Edwin Encarnación: 2009–2011

 Encarnación, along with right-handed pitchers Josh Roenicke and Zach Stewart, was traded to the Toronto Blue Jays for Scott Rolen on July 31, 2009.
 It was reported that then Blue Jays General Manager J. P. Ricciardi was only interested in acquiring Roenicke and Stewart, but Cincinnati would not accept the trade unless the Blue Jays also took on Encarnación.
 Encarnación played in 42 games for the Blue Jays during the 2009 season, and batted .240 with eight home runs and 23 RBIs.
 During the offseason, Encarnación suffered first and second-degree burns to the forehead and the right side of his face when a rocket firecracker hit him in the jaw and exploded near his mouth.
 After initially being treated near his Dominican Republic home, Encarnacion was transferred to a Miami hospital.
 He was discharged less than two days after the incident.

-Encarnación missed 30 games through April and May 2010 with a right arm injury, before returning on May 18, 2010.
+Encarnación missed 30 games through April and May 2010 with a right arm injury, before returning on May 18.
 He hit a home run in his first at bat since the injury against the Minnesota Twins.
 On May 21, he had three home runs against the Arizona Diamondbacks, homering in three straight at-bats.
 On June 20, after a loss to the Giants, Encarnacion was optioned to the Triple-A Las Vegas 51s.
 However, in a surprise move, he was designated for assignment the next day by the Blue Jays.
-Encarnación was eventually assigned to Triple-A Las Vegas on June 23, 2010, but was later called up to the Blue Jays again on July 2, 2010, after a struggling performance by Encarnacion's replacement, Jarrett Hoffpauir.
-He hit his 100th career home run against the Minnesota Twins on the last day of the season, and also became the Jays' 7th player of the 2010 season with 20 or more home runs.
-Encarnación finished the 2010 season with a batting average of .244, 21 home runs and 51 RBI.
+Encarnación was eventually assigned to Triple-A Las Vegas on June 23, but was called up to the Blue Jays again on July 2 after a struggling performance by Encarnacion's replacement, Jarrett Hoffpauir.
+Encarnacion hit his 100th career home run against the Minnesota Twins on the last day of the season, also becoming the seventh Jays player that season with at least 20 home runs.
+He finished the 2010 season with a batting average of .244, 21 home runs and 51 RBI.

 On November 12, 2010, Encarnacion was claimed off waivers by the Oakland Athletics.
 On December 2, he was non-tendered by the Athletics, making him a free agent.
 On December 16, 2010, he signed a one-year deal with the Blue Jays worth $2.5 million, with a club option worth $3.5 million in 2012.
 He began the 2011 season playing third base for the Blue Jays and struggled offensively.
 His numbers improved significantly after he was moved to the designated hitter position.
-In a game against the Boston Red Sox on September 7, 2011, Encarnacion set a new career record for doubles in a single season with 34.
+In a game against the Boston Red Sox on September 7, Encarnacion set a new career record for doubles in a single season with 34.
 On September 22, Encarnacion hit a walk-off home run off the Rogers Sportsnet One sign in the 12th inning against Angels rookie Garrett Richards.
 In 2011, Encarnación batted .272 with 17 home runs and 55 RBIs.

 On October 31, 2011, the Blue Jays picked up the $3.5 million club option for the 2012 season.